zxgcqupt/SWIM_Public/README.md

 ## Getting Started

 * This repository is used to show the detailed procedures in the development of Bayesian deep learning models, where flight AA598 is used as an illustrative example.
 * We proprecess the trajectory data of flight AA598 to remove anomalous positions, and impute the missing data with linear interpolation.
-The trajectory of flight AA598 from 19th December, 2018 to 8th February, 2019 is saved as a pickle file named as "AAL598_2018-12-19-2019-02-08.pkl" in the repository (Note: the trajectory over some days are missing).
+The trajectory of the flight AA598 from 19th December, 2018 to 8th February, 2019 is saved as a pickle file named as "AAL598_2018-12-19-2019-02-08.pkl" in the repository (Note: the trajectory over some days are missing).
 * Leave-one-out cross-validation is performed to check the performance of the trained models.

 ### Prerequisites